Efficiency - the trolleybus versus diesel and hybrid diesel

 really does make more environmental sense to burn that fuel in a fixed power

-plant than in mobile one.
+plant than in a mobile one.
 If one looks to the future with an increasingly

 decarbonised grid, it doubly makes sense to power urban public transport

 vehicles, of whatever kind, electrically.
 Realistically the only way to